-Having worked for an Adobe Authorized Training Center for the last 10 years I often get asked from students what the difference is between Photoshop, Illustrator and InDesign.
-Firstly, let me say that all three programs are in fact owned and developed by the same company, Adobe Systems, the World leader in Web development, graphic design and E-learning software.
+Having worked for an Adobe Authorized Training Center for the last 10 years, students often ask me about the difference between Photoshop and Illustrator and InDesign.
+Firstly, let me say that all three programs are, in fact, owned and developed by the same company, Adobe Systems, the world leader in web design, graphic imaging and e-learning software.
 All three programs are also bundled together into Adobe’s Creative Suite, which is a great and affordable way to purchase this software.

-I think part of the confusion, is that certain tasks can be done in more than one of these programs.
-For example you can find vector-drawing tools available inside Photoshop and InDesign, even though Illustrator is the predominant vector drawing program.
-The key to getting the most out of these three programs is to understand what their key functions are and how they can be used together.
+Part of the confusion is that certain tasks can be performed in more than one of these programs.
+For example, you can find vector drawing tools available inside Photoshop and InDesign, even though Illustrator is the predominant vector-based program.
+The key to getting the most out of these three programs is to understand their primary purposes, how their principal functions work, and how they all can be used together.
 Find article about adobe illustrator versus indesign in order to learn more.

-Adobe Illustrator on the other hand is a vector-drawing program.
+Adobe Illustrator, on the other hand, is a vector drawing program.
 Vector images are the other main type of digital image.
 Unlike bitmaps, vectors are made up of a series of lines and shapes, which are defined as mathematical formulae.
-Vectors are very good for creating images, which contain large sections of the same color.
-So for example a navigation button on your web site, your company logo, or any non-photographic image would be better off created as a vector.
-Illustrator is the World’s premiere vector drawing tool, so if you were tasked with creating any kind of ‘flat’ art, such as a corporate profile, including logos, sign work, letterheads etc, chances are you would use Adobe Illustrator.
-Adobe InDesign is the newest out of the three programs and is a page layout or publishing program.
-InDesign is used for putting together stuff like corporate brochures, documents, magazines, newsletters or advertisements.
-InDesign’s specialty is working with documents that contain a large amount of type or text.
-Often designers will use all three programs on the same project.
-For example we recently created some new course outlines so we used Illustrator to create our logo and a few other vector graphics, we used Photoshop to apply a special shadow effect to some bitmap images, and finally we imported all those elements from Illustrator and Photoshop into InDesign where we added the copy and defined the layout.
+Vectors are superb for creating images that contain large sections of the same color.
+Such graphics as a navigation button on your website, your company logo, or any other kind of nonphotographic design is usually better off when created as a vector.
+Illustrator is the world’s premier vector drawing tool, so if you were tasked with designing any kind of “flat” artwork, such as a corporate profile including logos, sign work, letterheads, etc., the chances are that you would use Illustrator.

 Quality graphic design can make or break any company’s image.
-Adobe Creative Suite which includes Photoshop, Illustrator and InDesign plus a little training can give you the vital edge to succeeding in a very competitive world.
+Adobe Creative Suite, which includes Photoshop, Illustrator and InDesign, plus tutorials, can give you the vital edge to succeeding in a very competitive world.

-Billy Gee is the Director of Training for Training Connection.
-Providing outstanding instructor led training in Photoshop, Illustrator and InDesign in the Chicago and Los Angeles metro areas.
+Billy Gee is the Director of Training for Training Connection, which provides outstanding instructor-led training in Photoshop, Illustrator and InDesign in the Chicago and Los Angeles metro areas.